fabioschaffer/TestTask/README.md

-Aplicação para entendimento do conceito de Task no C#.
+Console Appication para entendimento do conceito de Task no C#.